A Note on the Series:

 El Fin 👋🏽

 With a few simple short steps, you can quickly improve your git workflow.
-The examples I provided are some of the aliases I use but there tons more options that you can easily configure.
+The examples I provided are some of the aliases I use but there are tons more options that you can easily configure.
 Thanks for reading and happy coding!